-Electric Reheat Dehumidification
+Electric Reheat Dehumidification Not available on the AVPA12

 Ahumidity controller allows electric heat and cooling to operate simultaneously.
-Marvair® air conditioners equipped with the dehumidification option allow the indoor humidity of the controlled environment to be maintained at or below a certain humidity set point.
+Marvair[®] air conditioners equipped with the dehumidification option allow the indoor humidity of the controlled environment to be maintained at or below a certain humidity set point.
 These units do not have the ability to add humidity to the building.